-In 2013 Mullen Oilfield entered into an asset purchase agreement whereby it acquired a minority interest in Canol Oilfield Services Inc. ("Canol").
+In 2013, Mullen Oilfield made a minority investment in Canol Oilfield Services Inc. ("Canol"), an indigenous owned business.
 Canol is an oilfield transportation company headquartered in Norman Wells, Northwest Territories that provides services in the Canol Shale Oil Region.

 On January 1, 2020, the operation of Withers was integrated into Mullen Oilfield expanding the services of Mullen Oilfield to include the transportation, handling, storage and computerized inventory management of Oil Country Tubular Goods ("OCTG") for the oil and natural gas industry as well as general oilfield hauling.
 Mullen Oilfield provides its clients with access to a web-based inventory management system developed by Mullen Group known as PipeOnLine allowing them to track their oilfield tubular products in real-time.
 Mullen Oilfield is a SmartWay certified carrier.